Evening Prayer 5.30.23, The First Book of Common Prayer, 1549

 For the Mission of the Church

 Fr.
-Tom reads Evening Prayer.
+Tom reads evening prayer.

 You shall receive power when the Holy Spirit has come upon you; and you shall be my witnesses in Jerusalem, and in all Judea, and Samaria, and to the ends of the earth.
 Acts 1:8